chevere/parameter/README.md

 ### Attribute-based usage

-Use attributes to define rules for parameters and return value.
+Attribute usage refers to the use of attributes to define parameters and return rules.
+You can use attribute notation for class properties, methods/functions parameters and return value.

 Use [attribute delegated validation](#attribute-delegated-validation) with the `validated()` function to go from this: